ian-griptape-ai/griptape-nodes-library-keycolors/README.md

 ## Algorithm Details

-The node uses Pylette's Median Cut algorithm for optimal color extraction:
+The node supports two Pylette algorithms for optimal color extraction:

+### KMeans Algorithm (Default)
+1. **Clustering Approach**: Uses K-means clustering to group similar colors together
+2. **Dominant Groups**: Identifies the most prominent color clusters in the image
+3. **Frequency Analysis**: Each color includes its frequency/prominence in the image
+4. **Versatile**: Works well for general-purpose color extraction across various image types

+### MedianCut Algorithm
-1. **Median Cut Algorithm**: Recursively divides the color space to identify dominant color regions
+1. **Recursive Division**: Recursively divides the color space to identify dominant color regions
 2. **Balanced Distribution**: Colors are selected to represent the full spectrum of the image
-3. **Frequency Analysis**: Each color includes its frequency/prominence in the image
-4. **Automatic Diversity**: Pylette ensures selected colors are distinct and representative
+3. **Perceptual Quality**: Optimized for perceptually distinct and representative colors
-5. **Optimized Processing**: Efficient algorithm handles images of various sizes effectively
+4. **Efficient Processing**: Fast algorithm that handles images of various sizes effectively

+Both algorithms automatically ensure color diversity and prominence-based ordering.

 ## Use Cases